These are nine Korean language facts that I didn’t know (and couldn’t figure out easily) before I started learning it.

-Here they are — all the most surprising Korean language facts I’ve gathered over the last five months of studies.
+Here they are — all the most surprising Korean language facts I’ve gathered over the last year of studies.

 Korean Language Facts I Didn’t Know — In a Nutshell